boundlessgeo/geodroid-server/docs/source/view-geopackage.rst

 .. figure:: /img/geopackage_filter.png

-  Query Filter result for NAME = 'Dover'
+  Result for an Attribute Filter for NAME = 'Dover'

 Tile Service